Foreign Exchange Program

 - No extension of travel will be approved.
 Free time will only apply to six-month participants.
 Approximately two weeks free time will be available between the first and second host countries where applicable.
 IFYE Representatives shall inform the Host Country Coordinator, IFYE State Coordinator and IFYE National Program Director of their travel arrangements and schedule during their free time.

 - The IFYE Representative is encouraged to attend the National IFYE Conference following the return from the exchange program.
-A two hundred dollar ($200) scholarship (per individual), not to exceed actual costs, is available to help offset the cost of attendance.
+Up to a two hundred-dollar ($200) scholarship (per individual), not to exceed actual costs, is available to help offset the cost of attendance.
 This is available for use once during the first five years after the representative’s return.

 - Join the IFYE Association of the USA, Inc. and your state IFYE Association.
 National IFYE membership is currently $30 annually.
 Membership is half price the first year after your program.